mingpapilio/Codes_Favorability/README.md

         - ``DTmean``: Diurnal mean temperature
         - ``Group``: Group which species correspond to when applying assemblage-level analyses.
 For the meaning of the codes, please refer to Figure 4(a) in the article.

-- **'Fig4' folder**: This folder contains all codes needed to produce Figure 4b-j.
+- `/Fig4/`: This folder contains all codes needed to produce Figure 4b-j.
     - R scripts:
         - ``Fig4_hypervolume.R``: For hypervolume calculation and plotting in Figure 4b, 4e, 4h.
         - ``Fig4_TTrange_histogram.R``: For plotting histograms in Figure 4c, 4f, 4i.
         - ``Fig4_TTrange_MeanSD.R``: For calculating mean and SD of TTrange of each assemblage and plotting in Figure 4d, 4g, 4j.
-    - CSV file:
+    - CSV files:
         - ``hv_result.csv``: The hypervolume values used for analysis in this article, which should be reproducible by using 'Fig4_hypervolume.R'.
             - Column names:
                 - ``Location``: Location of the assemblage.